manywho/service-sql/README.md

 ````

 To set up any of the supported database in your local environment you can create them using docker as shows in .travis.yml
+You will also need the environment variables as it is described in .travis.yml

 #### Running